skondrash/course_project/Code.Book.md

 Variables:
 1. "variables" - dataset from "features.txt"
 2. "activity_labels":
-initially - dataset from "activity_labels.txt"
+initially - dataset from "activity_labels.txt";
 on second step - same dataset, but with renamed variables ("activity" instead of "V1" and "activity_label" instead of "V2")
 3. "x_test":
-initially - dataset from "test/X_test.txt"
+initially - dataset from "test/X_test.txt";
 on second step - same dataset, but variable names are inserted from second column of "variables"
 4. "y_test":
-initially - dataset from "test/y_test.txt"
+initially - dataset from "test/y_test.txt";
 on second step - same dataset, but with renamed variable name ("activity" instead of "V1")
 5. "subject_test":
-initially - dataset from "test/subject_test.txt"
+initially - dataset from "test/subject_test.txt";
 on second step - same dataset, but with renamed variable name ("person" instead of "V1")
 6. "x_train":
-initially - dataset from "train/X_train.txt"
+initially - dataset from "train/X_train.txt";
 on second step - same dataset, but variable names are inserted from second column of "variables"
 7. "y_train":
-initially - dataset from "train/y_train.txt"
+initially - dataset from "train/y_train.txt";
 on second step - same dataset, but with renamed variable name ("activity" instead of "V1")
 8. "subject_train":
-initially - dataset from "train/subject_train.txt"
+initially - dataset from "train/subject_train.txt";
 on second step - same dataset, but with renamed variable name ("person" instead of "V1") 9."x_test_picked" - dataset, picked from "x_test", including only mean and std variables (in 2 steps - firstly, pick variables containing "mean" or "std", secondly - excluding variables containing "Freq" to exclude Freqmean variables)